Skip to main content

 Smart energy use

 We’re already experts in shifting our electricity use to reduce our costs.
-We might wait for a sunny day to do our laundry and avoid using a tumble drier, or batch cook food to avoid using our oven every evening.
-And some households are on Economy 7, a tariff which has a cheap off-peak rate for electricity at night and a higher standard day-rate.
+We might wait for a sunny day to do our laundry, avoid using a tumble drier, or batch cook food to avoid using our oven every evening.
+And some households, usually those with night storage heaters, are on Economy 7, a tariff which has a cheap off-peak rate for electricity at night and a higher standard day-rate.

 Smart meters automatically send accurate meter readings to energy suppliers enabling them to bill you for exactly how much energy you have used.

-This data also helps the energy industry to predict energy demand for the UK better.
-If electricity demand exceeds supply, power cuts can occur.
+This data also helps the energy industry to predict energy demand for the UK and work towards preventing future power cuts by making sure that electricity demand doesn’t exceed supply..
 Overall, shifting when electricity is used will help balance energy need across the UK and allow more renewable energy to be used.

 Smart products and services

 Smart products and services help you to automate when and how much energy you use.
-The simplest types are things that have been around for a long time, like heating timers and mechanical timer plugs.
+The simplest types are things that have been around for a long time, like programable heating controls and mechanical timer plugs.

-But now a growing number of devices – washing machines, heating controls and lighting – can be controlled remotely via a smart phone or by voice activation (Alexa, Siri).
-A home’s smart devices can be integrated via platforms that use smart meter data to make sure you’re using the cheapest energy available.
+But now a growing number of devices can be controlled remotely via a smart phone or by voice activation (Alexa, Siri).
+And now a home’s smart devices can be integrated via platforms that use smart meter data to make sure you’re using the cheapest energy available.

-Many homes now produce their own electricity, mainly using solar panels.
-Power that isn’t used can be stored in the new generation of household battery storage systems.
-It means a household can store the free electricity generated by their solar panels during the day and use it at night.
+Many homes now produce their own electricity, usually using solar panels.
+Power can be fed into the grid or stored in a household battery storage systems so that free electricity generated by solar panels during the day can be used by the household at night.

-With time-of-use tariffs any household with a battery could automatically store cheap electricity from the grid when renewable generation was high or demand low.
+With time-of-use tariffs, any household with a battery system or even an electric car battery could automatically draw cheap electricity from the grid when renewable generation was high or demand low.
 Batteries which provide this ‘shifting’ service help to balance the electricity grid, reduce the network costs for all consumers and reduce household energy bills.

 Who will benefit from smart appliances?

-Some smart appliances are currently quite costly to buy.
+Some smart appliances may be costly to buy.
 However, the right smart products and services could help you to achieve real improvements in your levels of comfort and lower your bills.